 One of the most common mistakes people make when caring for a residential or commercial lawn is cutting the grass too short.
 While it may be tempting to give your lawn a buzz cut (with the hope of fewer mowing sessions), it will only result in more work.
 Here are the reasons we try to stick to mowing each lawn only once a week.

 Why You Shouldn’t Cut Your Lawn Too Short:

 While a freshly cut lawn looks nice, a lawn that has been cut too short can experience a variety of problems.
 First things first.
 Do you know how we just stressed how important it is to feed your lawn regularly throughout the year?
 Well, if your grass is extremely short it will not be able to manufacture as much food for itself.

 In addition, cutting your grass too short will reduce the root system – which in turn weakens your grass and decreases its ability to withstand stressors.
 Finally, this mistake will, in turn, restrict your grasses ability to absorb water and nutrients.
 So, don’t give in to the temptation to cut it extra short just so you can go longer between mowing sessions!

 What is the Best Length to Cut Your Lawn?

-A surprising fact to many people is that there is an actual science behind the length you cut your grass.
-No, the neighborhood kid, although well intentioned, probably doesn’t know these standards either.
+A surprising fact to many people is that there is actual science behind the length you cut your grass.
+No, the neighborhood kid, although well-intentioned, probably doesn’t know these standards either.

 Current grass cutting standards recommend cutting your lawn between 2 and 3.75 inches for optimal performance.
 This should keep your lawn looking and feeling healthy.